 If you feel overwhelmed with anxiety, you’re not alone.
 Anxiety is the most common mental health problem in America, with studies estimating 30% of adolescents and 20% of adults affected.
 The team of therapists at Full Living: A Psychotherapy Practice work closely with clients in the Greater Philadelphia area, customizing their therapy based on each client’s type of anxiety and mental health needs.
-When anxiety changes the way you live and affects your ability to thrive, email or call the office in Center City of Philadelphia, Pennsylvania, or schedule an appointment online.
+When anxiety changes the way you live and affects your ability to thrive, email or call the office in Center City of Philadelphia, Pennsylvania.

 Anxiety is a natural part of everyday life, serving to draw your attention to — and mobilize you to face — people and situations you might otherwise avoid.
 When you have a normal level of anxiety, the feeling dissipates after you deal with the things that caused your fear.